Colourful Tin Can Planters and Pallet Holder

-I live in a victorian semi town house, so I just have a small town garden.
+I live in a Victorian semi townhouse, so I just have a small town garden.
 When the sun is shining there is nothing more I like to do than to bask on my outdoor sofa.
 This year I decided to brighten up my little coffee corner in the garden with these colourful tin can planters.

 How to make the tin can planters

 It doesn’t matter what kind of paint you use, you are more interested in getting a variety of colours.
 Once you’ve got your paints just simply paint each tin can a different colour.
 You can always mix paints to get more colours or use cheap sample pots.
 You don’t need much paint to cover a tin can.

 How to make the wooden plant holder

-Filling the can planters
+Filling the Rainbow tin can planters

-Bedding plants (I used violas)
+- Bedding plants (I used violas)

-Shingle or small pebbles or stones,
+- Shingle or small pebbles or stones,

-I am by no means a green fingered gardener.
+I am by no means a green-fingered gardener.
 A few years ago I made some terrariums with my Beaver cubs, and as these terrariums are still going strong, I have decided that the planting method I used was a good one.

 These upcycled can planters have really brightened up my little outdoor coffee nook.
 I’m so pleased with how they turned out.
 I’m still saving cans to make some more for my window sills and have some other ideas for upcycled cans in the pipeline.
-So watch this space.